lantunes/cellpylib/doc/twodim.rst

     :width: 250

 The image above represents the state at the final timestep.
-However, the state of the CA at any timestep can be visualized using the `plot2d` `timestep` argument.
+However, the state of the CA at any timestep can be visualized using the :py:class:`~cellpylib.ca_functions2d.plot2d` ``timestep`` argument.
 For example, in the code snippet below, the state at the 10th timestep is plotted:

 .. code-block::